 Keeping Essex Safe

-Here is an update from Roger Hirst, Police, Fire and Crime Commissioner for Essex, following his briefing with Kit Malthouse MP, Minister for Policing and the Fire Service.
+Here is the latest update from Roger Hirst, Police, Fire and Crime Commissioner for Essex, following his weekly briefing with Kit Malthouse MP, Minister for Policing and the Fire Service.
 Roger also receives regular updates from leaders from Essex Police and Essex County Fire and Rescue Service.

-His key message though: * Stay Home, Protect the NHS, Save Lives*
+His key message again though: * Stay Home, Protect the NHS, Save Lives*

 You can watch his message here:

-A full transcript of the update is below:
+A full transcript of the update is available below